WinPlay02/GitCraft/readme.md

                                for versioning, only decompiles the provided (or all) version(s)
       --no-verify            Disables checksum verification
-      --only-version=<version>
+      --only-version[=<version>[,<version>]...]
-                             Specify the only version to decompile.
+                             Specify the only version(s) to decompile.
 The repository be stored in
-                               minecraft-repo-<version>.
-The normal repository
+                               minecraft-repo-<version>-<version>-....
+The
-                               (minecraft-repo) will not be touched.
+                               normal repository (minecraft-repo) will not be
-                               --only-version will take precedence over
+                               touched. --only-version will take precedence
-                               --min-version.
+                               over --min-version.
 Implies --skip-nonlinear
-      --refresh              Refreshs the decompilation by deleting old decompiled artifacts and restarting.
+      --refresh              Refreshes the decompilation by deleting old decompiled artifacts and restarting.
 This will
                                not be useful, if the decompiler has not been updated.
 The repository has to be deleted